Terms and Conditions for Purchase Orders

 ANY CORRESPONDENCE OR NECESSARY CHANGES TO PURCHASE ORDER SPECIFICATIONS OR

-QUANTITIES SHOULD BE AUTHORIZED BY THE PURCHASING DEPARTMENT, UNIVERSITY OF LOUISVILLE,
+QUANTITIES SHOULD BE AUTHORIZED BY THE PROCUREMENT SERVICES DEPARTMENT, UNIVERSITY OF LOUISVILLE,

 LOUISVILLE, KY 40292, PRIOR TO SHIPMENT AND INVOICING.